Coastal taipan: Venom

-In 1935, local health authorities established a register of cases of injury by plants and animals in north Queensland.
+In 1935, local health authorities established a register of cases of injury by plants and animals in northern Queensland.
 By 1940, one survivor (who lost his sense of smell for some months) and two fatalities had been recorded from coastal taipan bites, with another three historical fatalities added in 1944.
 George Rosendale, a Guugu Yimithirr man, was bitten through his boots and thick socks while stacking wood.
 He became sick 15–30 minutes later, with ptosis, nausea, and difficulty breathing, and was conveyed to Cooktown Hospital.
 A doctor visiting the area on holiday treated him with fluids, and tiger snake antivenom flown up from Cairns.
 He was flown to Cairns Hospital the next day and was discharged after 19 days.
 He also reported losing his sense of smell.
 Rosendale became a Lutheran pastor and died at age 89 in 2019.

 Articles about how dangerous the species was appeared more frequently in newspapers and books from the late 1930s onwards, including wild tales of it hiding in trees and dropping on victims.
 Australian naturalist and writer Charles Barrett reported that one had pursued a person for two hours before being killed with a brush hook.
 After a specimen was found in the Northern Territory in 1947, fears were raised it may occur further south in more populated areas of Queensland.
-Mackay snakehandler Ram Chandra traveled around Queensland and northern NSW, part funded by the sugar industry.
+Mackay snakehandler Ram Chandra traveled around Queensland and northern NSW, in part funded by the sugar industry.
 Sugarcane growers began to have trouble finding workers due to fears around the taipan.
-To counteract fears, the Queensland Cane Growers’ Council produced an article in 1956 to calm panic, and Eric Worrell and David Fleay pointed out the snake's inherent shyness.
+To counteract fears, the Queensland Cane Growers' Council produced an article in 1956 to calm panic, and Eric Worrell and David Fleay pointed out the snake's inherent shyness.